zhaoxinf/zhaoxinf.github.io/_pages/about.md

 News!
 ======
+*  July 26 2023, I am thrilled to announce that our latest work, SelfTalk, has been accepted by ACM MM 2023!
 *  Two papers D-IF and Emo-Talk are accepted by ICCV 2023, one of the best conference in computer vision.
 *  Excited to annouce that one of our  papers has been accepted by signal processing, IF=4.729
 *  Excited to annouce that one of my papers has been accepted by IJCAI 2023.
 *  I am honored to have returned to Carnegie Mellon University as a visiting scholar.
 *  One of my papers has been accepted for presentation at CVPR 2023, which is considered one of the most prestigious computer vision conferences in the world.
 *  I am thrilled to have had one of my papers accepted for presentation at ICRA 2023, which is a leading robotics conference.
 *  My research has been recognized at ECCV Workshop 2022, PRCV 2022, and ECCV 2022, all of which are highly-regarded international conferences in the field of computer vision.
 *  I am proud to have had a paper accepted for publication in the ACM Computing Surveys journal, which is widely considered one of the best ACM journals with an impact factor of 14.324.
 *  The virtual actor An-Ruohan of Psyai, which I helped to develop, performs her show daily on bilibili.
 *  My research has also been recognized at ICIP 2022, which is a top-tier computer vision conference with a long-standing reputation for excellence.
 *  I am excited to announce that one of my papers has been accepted for presentation at AAAI 2022, which is a leading artificial intelligence conference.

 <br>